Vsimpro/vs1m.pro/vs1m.pro/content/posts/every-second-counts.md

 ## Mining data with latencies, in theory {#theory}

 I have prepared a database with mock data into it.
 We can execute a query to find a certain email from the database, mimicking an application looking for an user, for example.
-The search itself will take time, because the rows are not indexed some more, but the returning of the results is what is the most interesting here.
-We can see, that if a query is empty, it resolves quicker than if the query returns data in it.
+The search itself will take time, because the rows are not indexed.
+But the returning of the results is what is the most interesting here.
+In theory, if a query is empty, it resolves quicker than if the query returns data in it.

-!!
-IMAGE !!

-We can see that the time it takes for a query to resolve is different if a certain data exists.
+We can suspect that the time it takes for a query to resolve is different if a certain data exists.
 Using this mechanic, even if we're not explicitly told the result of a query, we can still determine that something exists in the database if the query runs between the backend receiving the request and responding to it.
 Let's create a mockup function to show this behaviour:

 ```python
 from flask import Flask, request